-The decision of the representative dated December 26, 2014, reference 02, is reversed.
+The decision of the representative dated August 25, 2016, reference 02, is reversed and remanded to the fact finder on the issue of amount of overpayment, if any.
 Unemployment insurance benefits shall be withheld until claimant has worked in and been paid wages for insured work equal to ten times claimant's weekly benefit amount, provided claimant is otherwise eligible.
-Employer is not responsible for unemployment payments made.
-Claimant's unemployment payments to date, if any, shall be deemed overpayments; the issue is remanded to claims to determine the amount of overpayment.
+The overpayment issue is remanded to the fact finder as claimant did not participate in the hearing.

-Blair A. Bennett

-Administrative Law Judge
+Blair A. Bennett Administrative Law Judge

 Decision Dated and Mailed

-bab/can
+bab/pjs